 Always dressed in rich cloth and covered with precious jewels [A]Moura means psb.
 “The inhabitant of the under-sea world”.
-Following Koch: cf. tartessian *omuŕika*[ [J.16.2] < *u(p)omorikā ‘the under-sea world’, cf. Gaulish Aremorica ‘the land by the sea’, Welsh arfor-dir ‘coast’.
-J. T. A Case for Tartessian as as Celtic Language [ ActPal X = PalHisp 9 p 343]
+Following Koch: cf. Tartessian *omuŕika*[ [J.16.2] < *u(p)omorikā ‘the under-sea world’, cf. Gaulish Aremorica ‘the land by the sea’, Welsh arfor-dir ‘coast’.
+J. T. A Case for Tartessian as Celtic Language [ ActPal X = PalHisp 9 p 343]

 [A]MOURA AND THE PENA MOLEXA

-This belief, common to the Celtic lands of the European Atlantic and present in many parts of Galicia, is on display along the Caminho Milenario, Ancient Way, in Covas, in O Val and in Meirás. ” A Velha”, or “ A Moura Velha” of the Galicians, could effortlessly carry gigantic stones with one hand or on her head, setting them in place with one finger, while using her other hand for spinning with a spindle.
-The irish and the Scots call her Cailleach Bheara, psb.
+This belief, common to the Celtic lands of the European Atlantic and present in many parts of Galicia, is on display along the Caminho Milenario, Ancient Way, in Covas, in O Val, and in Meirás. ” A Velha”, or “ A Moura Velha” of the Galicians, could effortlessly carry gigantic stones with one hand or on her head, setting them in place with one finger, while using her other hand for spinning with a spindle.
+The Irish and the Scots call her Cailleach Bheara, psb.
 “Old Lady blue veiled from Bheara”.
-In Ireland she carries enormous stones in her apron to create dolmens and mountains.
+In Ireland, she carries enormous stones in her apron to create dolmens and mountains.
 It is said that the Celts feared nothing except the supernatural.
 Their greatest fears were that they would be swallowed by the earth (earthquakes) or having the sky fall on their heads, which they believed was “a dome made of stone”.

 Children in Galician villages pile up stones into little mounds, which they leave on the ground each time a rainbow appears in the sky (Arco da Velha).
-These are left for A Velha “the Old Maid”, who descends and ascends again on the rainbow, and uses the stones to repair the celestial dome.
+These are left for A Velha “the Old Maid”, who descends and ascends again on the rainbow and uses the stones to repair the celestial dome.

 Na Europa Atlántica a residência subterrânea dos mouros adopta aparecer associada a um resto prehistórico.
 Os mouros são senhores de monumentos feitos pela mán do homem como dólmens, curros ou pedrafítas, do Neolítico ou da Idade do Bronze, aos que se atribui uma origem sobrenatural.

-All kinds of monumental constructions are in Galiza attributed to the Mouros [mythical beings, always very fair skin and blond hair, have nothing to do with the African Moors never invaded Galicia], including formations that are the result of human endeavours as well as natural phenomena such as fjords, lakes, mountains, etc., all of these being imbued with supernatural origins.
+All kinds of monumental constructions are in Galiza attributed to the Mouros [mythical beings, always very fair skin and blond hair, have nothing to do with the African Moors never invaded Galicia], including formations that are the result of human endeavors as well as natural phenomena such as fjords, lakes, mountains, etc., all of these being imbued with supernatural origins.

 Such is the case with certain stones affected by erosion, or purposely built, such as the Pena Molexa.
 In Atlantic Europe, the Mouros’ subterranean domain is almost always thought to be associated with prehistoric ruins, Iron Age forts, mounds, dolmens, etc., because country farmers have long believed that such remains were the work of such beings.